Mircea Lucescu: Early life and club career

-Lucescu was born on 29 July 1945 in Bucharest, Romania and began playing junior-level football in 1961 at Școala Sportivă 2 București.
-He was brought to Dinamo București by coach Traian Ionescu, where he made his Divizia A debut on 21 June 1964 in a 5–2 victory against Rapid București.
-In his first two seasons with Dinamo, Lucescu won the championship in both of them, playing a total of three Divizia A games.
+Lucescu was born on 29 July 1945 in Bucharest, Romania, and was part of a family of five children.
+He began playing junior-level football in 1961 at Școala Sportivă 2 București.
+Coach Traian Ionescu brought him to Dinamo București, where he made his Divizia A debut on 21 June 1964 in a 5–2 victory against Rapid București.
+Lucescu won the championship in his first two seasons with Dinamo, playing a total of three Divizia A games.
 He was loaned for the following two seasons to Divizia B club Știința București.

-Lucescu (foreground, in white) in a derby match against cross-town rivals Steaua București.

 After the loan ended, he returned to play for The Red Dogs, winning the 1967–68 Cupa României, scoring a double in the 3–1 victory in the final against Rapid București after coach Bazil Marian sent him in the 77th minute to replace Nicolae Nagy.
 In the following three editions of the Cupa României, the club would reach the final in each of them, Lucescu scoring a brace in the 1971 final, but they were all lost to rivals Steaua București.
 Lucescu would also win another four league titles.
 In the first one he worked with coaches Nicolae Dumitru and Ionescu who gave him 23 appearances in which he scored three goals.
 In the following one Ion Nunweiller used him in 28 matches in which he netted a personal record of 12 goals.
 In the third edition, he scored four times in 31 games while working with Dumitru, and in the final one, he played 19 games, netting seven goals under Nunweiller's guidance.
-Lucescu has a total of 12 seasons spent at Dinamo, in which he appeared in 250 Divizia A games and scored 57 goals, including nine in the derby against Steaua.
-During these years he also played 15 games in which he scored three goals in European competitions (including three appearances in the Inter-Cities Fairs Cup).
-He scored against each of the Madrid giants Real and Atlético in the European Cup, but on both occasions Dinamo did not succeed to get past the Spaniards further in the competition.
+Lucescu had a total of 12 seasons spent at Dinamo, in which he appeared in 250 Divizia A games and scored 57 goals, including nine in the derby against Steaua.

+Lucescu (foreground, in white) in a derby match against cross-town rivals Steaua București.

+During these years, Lucescu also played 15 games in which he scored three goals in European competitions (including three appearances in the Inter-Cities Fairs Cup).
+He scored against each of the Madrid giants Real and Atlético in the European Cup, but on both occasions, Dinamo failed to advance past the Spanish sides.
 For the way he played in 1971, Lucescu was placed fourth in the ranking for the Romanian Footballer of the Year award, and in 1974, he was second.

 In July 1977, Lucescu joined Corvinul Hunedoara, where he became the team's coach in January 1979, while still an active player.
 The team was relegated to Divizia B at the end of the season, but Lucescu remained with the club, helping it gain promotion back to the first division after just one year.
 He played a key role in helping the club finish third in the 1981–82 Divizia A season, retiring from playing at the end of that campaign to focus on his coaching career.